 The artist’s straightforward message of tolerance reiterates a prescient attitude.
 The need for acceptance has been underscored by recent events such as President Trump’s executive order banning entry from seven majority-Muslim countries: Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen.
 The public setting of this film prompted Bennani to be mindful of her potential audiences.
 Because of the broad range of people that will have access to the video, Bennani needed to be explicit in her objective to employ fashion–and humor–to honor cultural diversity, an idea worth celebrating.

-Meriem Bennani: Your Year by Fardaous Funjab will continue at the Barclays Center, playing on the “Oculus” screen (620 Atlantic Ave. at Flatbush Ave.) as part of the Public Art Fund’s Commercial Break series.
-The video screens once an hour on Saturdays through March 5.
+Meriem Bennani: Your Year by Fardaous Funjab was on view at the Barclays Center’s “Oculus” screen (620 Atlantic Ave. at Flatbush Ave.) as part of the Public Art Fund’s Commercial Break series.
+The video screened once an hour on Saturdays through March 5.